 The archives can be confusing to navigate; however, they have also provided a search tool, SEZAM, to help aid in searching from a higher level, allowing users to search for specific fonds and inventories of information.
 For inventories, users can also search using the IZA tool.
 To read more about the SEZAM database, please click here.
 The ELA database allows users to search for population information, though as stated, “The database neither contains lists of names nor information on specific persons.”
 Most information about these databases can be understood, once again, at the SEZAM database.

-Geheimes Staatsarchiv Preußischer Kulturbesitz This archive documents many hidden treasures from Prussia.
+Geheimes Staatsarchiv Preußischer Kulturbesitz Secret State Archives of Prussian Cultural Heritage This archive documents many hidden treasures from Prussia.
 It is somewhat difficult to search through, and visitors must schedule their time in the reading room ahead of time, but it is a gem for those who have the resources to travel to Berlin-Dahlem.
 This goes beyond the typical family history research and branches into broader historical documents, resident lists, and kingly orders.
-See the inventory here.
+See the inventory here or use their keyword search.
+The archive has also begun posting digital copies of its holdings online.
+One can read more about their digitization process, the digital manifest with further links to online collections, or search through the State Archives of Berlin’s digitized online collections.
+(For those wishing to read items online, the last link will surely be the most helpful.
+For those looking to complete research in person, one should use the inventory.)

 Mecklenburg-Vorpommern Digital Library This library contains a rich supply of historical works that cover more than just Vorpommern.
 Resources detailing Hinterpommern and other territories can also be found through their digital portal.
 (Please note that you may have to search for both words and their abbreviations. ex.
 Groß and Gr, Klein and Kl.
 Not all titles will contain the full version of the word, and sometimes only contain abbreviations.)
 The Ernst-Moritz-Arndt Unviersity Library in Greifswald holds thousands of titles from Pomerania, though many can only be accessed at the location.
 You can search through their holdings at the OPAC search.
 For more information about the Greifswald Library and the digitizing process, please see here.
 It is advised when accessing information in another language to use Google’s Chrome web browser, as web pages can be translated instantly.